k-l-lambda/web-widgets/README.md

-# Web Widgets
+# Music Widgets

-A package contains some utility vue.js components and modules.
+A package contains some music utility modules.

-## Vue Components

-* midi-roll

 ## Modules